Policy and Procedure Name:

 |

-All Injury Management policies, procedures, directives and
+All Injury Management policies,

-memos regarding Lump Sum Settlement that predate the effective date of this
+procedures, directives and memos regarding Lump Sum Settlement that predate

 |